-Find out your beneficiary status
+Find out what your beneficiary status is

 You can also name more than one person as the beneficiary.
 If you have multiple beneficiaries, specify what percentage goes to each one.
 You can also name one or more contingent beneficiaries.
 If your primary beneficiary dies before you, the insurer will issue the proceeds to the contingent beneficiary.

 If you have bought a life insurance policy, let the beneficiaries know about it so that they can file a claim for the death benefit after your death.
 After all, the last thing you would want is to pay thousands of dollars as premiums only to have the policy go unclaimed when you die.

 If a loved one has named you as a beneficiary, you should know where the life insurance policy is located or at least the name of the insurer and the policy number.
 This information will make it easier for you to make a claim when the time comes.

 What can a life insurance claim payment be used for?